 This EA was prepared to evaluate existing conditions and potential impacts of proposed alternatives associated with the implementation of the 2021 Master Plan.
 The alternative considerations were formulated with special attention given to revised land classifications, new resource management objectives, and a conceptual resource plan for each land classification category.
-This EA was prepared pursuant to National Environmental Policy Act of 1969, as amended, and implementing regulations in 40 Code of Federal Regulations (CFR) Parts 1500 - 1507, including guidelines in 33 CFR Part 230
+This EA was prepared in accordance with the National Environmental Policy Act (NEPA) of 1969, (Public Law 91-190), and implementing regulations in 40 Code of Federal Regulations (CFR) Parts 1500 - 1507, including guidelines in 33 CFR Part 230.